 A Step-by-Step Guide to Debt Management and Reduction

-Understanding Debt and Its Impact on Your Finances
+Debt and Its Financial Impact

 The Types of Debt

-1. Credit Card Debt: Often carries high-interest rates, making it expensive if not paid off quickly.
+1. Credit Card Debt: Often carries high interest rates, making it expensive if not paid off quickly.

 2. Student Loans: Usually have lower interest rates and longer repayment terms but can still be burdensome.